elotroalex/elotroalex/profiles.md

 ## Aimé Césaire

 I went to graduate school to study James Joyce and Samuel Beckett, and I ended up writing a dissertation on Aimé Césaire.
 I really can't pinpoint the moment or specific reasons that started drawing me to Césaire.
 When I was able to identify and bring attention to Césaire's lost play about the Haitian Revolution, though, I knew my fate was sealed.
 In a sense, Césaire picked me, not the other way around.
-Delving into the broken record, asking and answering new research questions about the great poet and statesman provides the connecting tissue to what I do---where form and content crystallize for me: the fight for dignity in entanglement, but against assimilation---the restitution of poetic knowledge over a mechanical universe.
+Delving into the broken record, asking and answering new research questions about the great poet and statesman provides the connecting tissue to what I do---where form and content crystallize for me---the fight for dignity in entanglement, but against assimilation---the restitution of poetic knowledge over a mechanistic universe.
 Still glad he found me.

 <ul class="post-list">
 {% assign cesaire_projects = site.data.projects | where: "category","cesaire" %}